b-lukaszuk/BS_wJ_eng/contents/camel_case.md

 changeToSnakeCase(camelCasedWord::Str)::Str
 ```

-that will perform of the following examples according to the template:
+The functions should perform the conversion as specified in this template:

 ```
 "hello_world" <=> "helloWorld"